Want to know here to find the best art in Italy? Look no further! This is the definitive guide to the best artworks and masterpieces in Italy.

 6. Galleria D’Arte Moderna di Milano (GAM)

-You must have known ...
 I have an extensive article on the must see art in Tuscany, some of it covering Florence destinations noted above.
-I'll give you a quick run down of the non-Florence highlights.
+I’ll give you a quick run down of the non-Florence highlights.
+Even outside Florence, you can find some of the best art in Italy.

 1. Palazzo Pubblico, Siena

 This is one of the most marvelous, poignant, and timeless fresco cycles in Italy.
-It's the only secular painting of everyday urban and rural life that exists from the middle ages.
-It's an incredibly significant work.
+It’s the only secular painting of everyday urban and rural life that exists from the middle ages.
+It’s an incredibly significant work and is currently being restored.

 2. Siena Cathedral Museum